 Before you complete our referral form you may find the self-help sections of this site helpful.

 To register with the Student Counselling Service you need to self-refer using our secure online form.
 No-one else can refer you to our service.

-If you aren’t able to access our form, please call us.
+If you aren’t able to access our form, please email us.

 Once you have completed the form, you will receive an automated email confirming your referral.

-Once we’ve processed your referral, we will get in touch offering you an assessment at a time you have indicated you are available.
-We normally call or email you (whichever you prefer) as soon as we can and our aim is to offer an appointment within two weeks though it may take longer at busier times.
+Once we’ve processed your referral, we will get in touch offering you a video consultation at a time you have indicated you are available.
+We will email to let you know the time when one of our counsellors will call you.
 Emails will be sent to your University email account.

 At the end of your assessment, you and the counsellor will decide what the best steps are.
 Normally one or more of the following: